MPlan Planning with Professional Placement / Course details

 International fieldwork

-This course has normally included a field trip to a European country during your second year, where you can put what you have learnt so far into practice.
+This course normally includes a field trip to a European country during your second year, where you can put what you have learnt so far into practice.
+You will also have the option to attend a field visit abroad in your fifth and final year.

 Local fieldwork